Social media strategy

 - Repurpose long-form posts into short clips.

-- Set response time standards for comments and DMs.
+- Set response time standards for comments, DMs, and lead forms.

-- Build landing pages that match post messaging.
+- Build landing pages that match audience temperature and intent.

 If you want a full funnel setup, talk with our team.